awsdocs/aws-sct-user-guide/doc_source/agents.oltp.md

    The output of this command should show two processes running\.

-1. Configure the DMS agent as follows:
+1. Configure the data extraction agent as follows:

    1. Run the `configure.sh` script\.